not happy with TF of late

 These don't look terribly fun for kids.
 They look hollow, simple, repetitive, and have absolutely awful alt modes.
 They don't look fun for collectors in that they're hollow, simple, repetitive, and have gimpy transformations.
 That leaves combiner play, that's a lot of coin for an oddly weakly-detailed combiner made of lesser-thans.
 And this is the COLLECTOR line, remember.

 $39.48 with shipping, I'm not sure if they are charging sales tax in CA yet.
-Honestly, if I was spending that much on these things, I would get them from Amazon where they'll be on my doorstep tomorrow with my Prime membership, it's within $2 of what I'd pay on Amazon from 3rd-party Prime-shipped sales right now.$31 for the pair.
-Yeah, you need to pay shipping on top of that, but not if you just let them sit in the warehouse until you want something else.
-(Well, okay.
-You'll have to pay the shipping up front, and then the shipping on whatever you buy after that will be free.
-But that's not the point.)
+Honestly, if I was spending that much on these things, I would get them from Amazon where they'll be on my doorstep tomorrow with my Prime membership, it's within $2 of what I'd pay on Amazon from 3rd-party Prime-shipped sales right now.

 See, that one's a camcorder, that one's a camera, that one's a phone, and they're doing "Speak no evil, See no evil, Hear no evil", get it?